 - Elasticity is the property of a body to regain its original shape and size when deforming forces are removed.
 It exhibits an opposition to change.

-- The edge of an aluminum cube is 10 cm long.
+- The edge of an aluminium cube is 10 cm long.
 One face of the cube is firmly fixed to a vertical wall.
 A mass of 100 kg is then attached to the opposite face of the cube.
-The shear modulus of aluminum is 25 GPa.
+The shear modulus of aluminium is 25 GPa.
 What is the vertical deflection of this face?

 - 9.7 Four identical hollow cylindrical columns of mild steel support a big structure of mass 50,000 kg.
 The inner and outer radii of each column are 30 and 60 cm respectively.
 Assuming the load distribution to be uniform, calculate the compressional strain of each column.

-To learn more on Mechanical Properties Of Solids and other related topics with the help of interactive via lessons download BYJU’S – The Learning App.
+To learn more about the Mechanical Properties of Solids and other related topics with the help of interactive lessons, download BYJU’S – The Learning App.